North–South Summit: Preliminary meetings

 In March 1981, a follow-up meeting with the same participants was planned to take place in Vienna.
 It was decided in the final statement from the preparation sessions that the conference would be political in character, informal in its processes, and not engage into negotiations but instead provide an opportunity for nations to voice their opinions.

 The decision to invite Bangladesh, Brazil, China, Guyana, Ivory Coast, Japan, the Philippines, Saudi Arabia, Great Britain, the United States, Venezuela, and the Soviet Union was made during the Vienna pre-meeting.
-President Reagan received a personal invitation to Cancun from Lopez Portillo, the president of Mexico, in an effort to ensure U.S participation.
+President Reagan received a personal invitation to Cancún from President López Portillo in an effort to ensure U.S. participation.